jmz3/RSP-LectureCode/src/System Programming Note/WEEK 01 - BASIC OPERATION.md

 <param name="rate", value="$(arg newparam)",type="double"/>
 ```

 in command line, you can give that new argument a value
 **why use that? create a way for users to define some value when runtime, if that value is not given, ros will throw a warn to remind you to do so**
 roslaunch week01 test.launch newparam:=10
 you can set a default value like <arg name="looprate" default="1"/> to ensure it runs when no input to this argument

-### command locate + FILENAME can help to find the directory of the file

-### topic only exist within node

-### for assignment1 make sure all the dependency are good

-if sub packages are dependent to each other, directly catkin build will fail since only one cmake file is executed bu other packages are not built, so you have to change the build command at the bottom of package.xml file to tell catkin prebuild the dependencies
+if sub packages are dependent to each other, directly catkin build will fail since only one cmake file is executed but other packages are not built, so you have to change the build command at the bottom of package.xml file to tell catkin prebuild the dependencies

+topic only exist within node

 # ROS service